snigdha-dobhal/VANET-In-Blockchain/README.md

 4. Save the HTML and CSS files in your local.
 Make sure they are saved in the same folder.
-   Open the HTML files in a code editor and locate the following statement-
+   Open the HTML files in a code editor and locate the following statements-

+            web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8545"));
+   This statement correponds to the socket on which your testrpc server is running.
+Update the port number if it is not the default 8545.

             web3.eth.defaultAccount = web3.eth.accounts[0];
    You need to update the index according to the account you selected in Remix IDE.
    For eg, if you selected the fourth account, index will be 3 (zero-based indexing) and the statement would become-

             web3.eth.defaultAccount = web3.eth.accounts[3];

+   Go to the deploy and run transaction section of the Remix IDE and locate the sub-section: Deployed contracts.
+For each deployed contract you will find the        a statement similar to:

+            MESSAGE AT 0X64C...D5685(BLOCKCHAIN)
+   This is the address at which the smart contract has been deployed.
+Copy this address to clipboard and locate the following statement in the HTML file:

+            var MESSAGE=MESSAGEContract.at('some address');
+   Replace the address with the address you copied from Remix IDE.

-   Update the statement in both HTML files, save them and open the HTML files in a web browser.
+   Update these statements in both the HTML files, save them and open the HTML files in a web browser.

 5. Go back to the Remix IDE and hit **Deploy**.
 Your DApp is now ready to function!